lkanand/bamazon/README.md

 #### Add New Product

-If the store receives a product that is not already included in the inventory table, the manager should select this option.
+If the store receives a product that is not already included in the inventory table, the manager should select this action.
 The program will confirm that the manager does in fact want to add a new product to the inventory and then ask a series of questions about the product (name, department, price, quantity).
 As with `Add to Inventory`, the manager will be able to navigate back to the menu if he / she realizes that a mistake has been made.
+After successfully adding a new product, the program will ask the manager to choose another action.

 In the example below, the manager adds four cats costing $200.00 to the store's inventory.